facebook

 Film poster

-As always these reviews have spoilers…
+As always, these reviews have spoilers…

 Omar is a Palestinian film that had limited release in the United States but has been well received critically.

-At the beginning of the film we learn that both Omar and Amjad are in love with Nadia, though from the viewer’s perspective (Omar’s perspective) it is clear she really loves Omar.
+At the beginning of the film, we learn that both Omar and Amjad are in love with Nadia, though from the viewer’s perspective (Omar’s perspective), it is clear she really loves Omar.
 The three freedom fighters also embark on a mission where they kill an Israeli soldier.
-While it seems they got away with it they are soon running from the authorities.
-Omar is not able to get away.
-While in prison Omar courageously resists torture and refuses to confess or reveal the other conspirators.
-But, Omar is tricked by Agent Rami, who dressed up like a Palestinian prisoner, to say “I will never confess” which according to the Israeli courts is the same as a confession.
-Omar then makes a deal with Rami, which he does not plan on keeping, to get out.
-When out Omar’s plans backfire.
-He ends up back in prison but makes another deal to try to figure out who is betraying the freedom fighters.
-Omar soon discovers that Amjad is the mole.
-When Omar confronts his friend Omjad confesses that he has done it because he got Nadia pregnant and the Israeli’s were holding it over him.
-Omar makes Majad confess to Tarek and in the issuing fight Tarek dies.
-Omar and Amjad use agent Rami to cover this up and then Omar makes it possible for Amjad to marry Nadia.
+While it seems they got away with it, they are soon running from the authorities.
+Omar is caught.
+While in prison, He courageously resists torture and refuses to confess or reveal the other conspirators.
+Agent Rami dressed up like a Palestinian prisoner to trick Omar into saying, “I will never confess,” which, according to the Israeli courts, is the same as a confession.
+To get out, Omar then makes a deal with Rami that he does not plan on keeping.

 This movie receives a Thumbs Up